sanger/biosero-sql/README.md

 ## Database creation

+DEPRECATED: USE CHERRYTRACK REPOSITORY

 The easiest way to create the database (and associated views and stored procedures) is via the python scripts here: [Python Scripts](#python-scripts)

 Alternatively you can use the database creation scripts are found in [database_script.sql](database_script.sql).
 NB.
 Change the 'database name' placeholder.

 ## Table creation script

+DEPRECATED: USE CHERRYTRACK REPOSITORY

 The required table creation scripts are found in [tables_script.sql](tables_script.sql).

 ## View creation scripts

+DEPRECATED: USE CHERRYTRACK REPOSITORY

 The required view creation scripts are found in:
 - [view_run_level_view.sql](views/view_run_level_view.sql)